Lone Survivor Case Study

 “We were creating environments that portrayed the vastness of the mountain ranges found in Afghanistan, yet they had to tie in with all the non-VFX shots which were shot in a number of different locations in New Mexico,” explained Kjölsrud.
 “We bridged this gap by using a lot of the reference photography we acquired on set and then also added some hi-res photography of locations in Afghanistan.”

-Matte paintings played an important role, and were often incorporated into the scenes to create the expanses of mountainous desert terrain.
+Matte paintings played an important role and were often incorporated into the scenes to create the expanses of mountainous desert terrain.
 “Some of the work, like the military base extensions, were 3D renders which were handed over to matte painting to add in detail where needed and then handed to comp to project back on the geometry – while other environments, like the mountain ranges, were full matte paintings projected on cards in comp,” said Kimbacher.

 Gillian George headed up the matte painting team at Image Engine.
 “Many of the matte paintings were used to establish important points in the film’s narrative, but relatively little photographic reference existed for the remote region where much of the action took place,” she explained.
-“One of our biggest challenges was re-imagining the Hindu Kush environment in a way that would allow our matte paintings to blend seamlessly with the plates, while giving a believable representation of the high mountains of Afghanistan and moving the story forward in very precise ways.
+“One of our biggest challenges was re-imagining the Hindu Kush environment in a way that would allow our matte paintings to blend seamlessly with the plates while giving a believable representation of the high mountains of Afghanistan and moving the story forward in very precise ways.
 We were very fortunate that Bernie took extensive on-set photography with an eye for what would be needed for matte painting once back in Vancouver.
 This allowed our small team to be very efficient in creating many of the more straightforward matte paintings, drawing upon that photography to ensure consistency and photorealism in the landscapes across a variety of shots.”

 One of the most challenging environment shots involved achieving the ‘jumps’ made by the Navy SEALs off two cliffs.
-Shots showing the point of view of the SEALs looking down from the top of the cliff were created by visual effects, and had to tie in with shots taken before and after the jump.
+Shots showing the point of view of the SEALs looking down from the top of the cliff were created by visual effects and had to tie in with shots taken before and after the jump.
 A visual effects shoot took place to create plates as a realistic starting point, which was enhanced with reference photos taken on set to tie it into the rest of the sequence.

 The aerial shots on the army base were heavily augmented.
 3D renders of a full Army base—complete with buildings, vehicles, airplanes, helicopters and extensive matte painting work—were carefully composited to tie the key scene together.
 “Luckily, having just finished Zero Dark Thirty, we had some great know-how to draw from,” recalled Kimbacher.
 “Most of these shots included clean up of any buildings, vehicles and people that didn’t fit the shot, 3D renders of a full army base with buildings, vehicles, airplanes and helicopters and extensive matte painting work to add in detail – as well as some love from compositing to tie it all seamlessly together.”

-CG AIRCRAFT
+CG Aircraft

-The team built computer generated aircraft, which included military Apache and Chinook helicopters, as well as the larger C-130 Hercules aircraft, a four-engine turboprop military transport vehicle.
+The team built computer-generated aircraft, which included military Apache and Chinook helicopters, as well as the larger C-130 Hercules aircraft, a four-engine turboprop military transport vehicle.

 “We knew we’d have to do some hero CG helicopter work while we were filming, so we did a full texture reference shoot of all three helicopters at the Air Force base set, which we used as a basis to build our 3D models,” said Kimbacher.

 A highly experienced crew at Image Engine worked on the vehicles, achieving a naturalistic look and motion.
 A large number of HDR (high dynamic range) images were generated on set at different locations and different times of day to seamlessly integrate the CG assets into a variety of shots.
-Real helicopters also featured in many of the shots.
-“Having the real helicopters was great to get perfect reference for our CG craft, but also meant that we had to match the look very closely,” said Kjölsrud.
+Real helicopters are also featured in many of the shots.
+“Having the real helicopters was great to get the perfect reference for our CG craft, but also meant that we had to match the look very closely,” said Kjölsrud.
 “There was very little margin for error in our work, as we’d often cut from a real helicopter straight to a CG one.”

 All C-130 airplane shots involved a computer-generated plane over stock footage of clouds with FX elements for when the guns are firing.
 “Without real C-130’s in the film to match to, there was a certain degree of creative freedom in the look development stage, but it was important to match the look of the real C130 reference photos to get a true sense of realism,” said Kimbacher.